GPII/common-terms-registry/express/api/ctr.md

-# Common Terms Registry API
+# Preference Terms Dictionary API
-The Common Terms Registry API is a tool to allow developers to find and reuse common terms that describe user needs and preferences, and to contribute new standard terms and aliases not already included in the Common Terms Registry.
+The Preference Terms Dictionary API is a tool to allow developers to find and reuse common terms that describe user needs and preferences, and to contribute new standard terms and aliases not already included in the Preference Terms Dictionary.

 This document describes the REST API available to developers.

 # Data Objects
-This section describes the data objects which are accepted by and returned by the Common Terms Registry API.
+This section describes the data objects which are accepted by and returned by the Preference Terms Dictionary API.

 ## Record
-All records in the Common Terms Registry have the following common fields:
+All records in the Preference Terms Dictionary have the following common fields:

 |Field|Description|
 | --- | --- |